Scouting and Guiding in Queensland: History

 The Boy Scout Association wanted their branches to receive monopoly status from the governments so as to control the scouting movement.
 The BSA sent Overseas Commissioners in the 1920s and 1930s along with Baden-Powell in 1931 and 1934 to Australia in support of this effort.
 In 1934, the BSA began a move to centralise control over Scout Groups by insisting on property being registered in the BSA's name instead of the local Scout Group.
 Also that year, the BSA's Queensland branch constitution was changed to remove State Council's elected local representatives.
 Scout Groups resisted but the BSA used World War II to further the centralisation.

 In 1939, Saint Enoch's Church, Mount Morgan scouts became independent as the Blue Boy Scouts in response to BSA's control.
 During World War II, the Australian IBS disbanded.
-In June 1943, Sir Leslie Orme Wilson, the Governor of Queensland, resigned as The Boy Scouts Association Chief Scout of Queensland in opposition to a large portion of public donations going towards the many salaries of headquarters staff, making the Chief Commissioner a paid position and its failure to respond to his call for reforms to its centralisation efforts.
+In June 1943, Sir Leslie Orme Wilson, the Governor of Queensland, resigned as The Boy Scouts Association Chief Scout of Queensland in opposition to a large portion of public donations going towards the many salaries of headquarters staff, making the Chief Commissioner a paid position and its failure to respond to his call for reforms to its centralisation efforts that led to the severance of the Mount Morgan Blue Boy Scouts' registration with the BSA.
 He felt it was contrary to the first principles of Scouting but would continue to support the movement.
 Several scouts-in-exile groups started in the 1940s for eastern European scouts, including the "Plast Ukrainian Youth Association in Brisbane, Queensland".

 The Australian Boy Scouts Association was formed in 1958 and incorporated On 23 August 1967, as a branch of The Boy Scouts Association of the United Kingdom.
 The Queensland Branch of The Boy Scouts Association was declared a first Branch of The Australian Boy Scouts Association.
 In 1971 The Scout Association of Australia changed its name to The Scout Association of Australia.
 On 15 August 1974, The Scout Association of Australia, Queensland Branch, was incorporated by Letters Patent issued by the Queensland government under the Religious Education Charitable Institutions Act 1861–1967.
 Only the members of the state council were members of this body corporate.
 The Scout Association of Australia Queensland Branch Inc. is now incorporated under Associations Incorporation Act 1981.
 The Scout Association of Australia, Queensland Branch Act 1975 made provisions for the vesting of property and related purposes in the corporation styled "The Scout Association of Australia, Queensland Branch".